Archive for March, 2008

 Chapter 1

-There were these 2 guys that had been pulling tobacco for five hours.
-A net of yellow weeds covered the patch and came off like Velcro.
-These pulled weeds accumulated on a pile of red tarps and soon resembled fries on ketchup.
-Larry, the first guy, hadn’t eaten since the day before and kept swallowing the juice from his skoal bandits as the bear in his co-worker’s truck kept startling him.
+There were these 2 guys who had been pulling tobacco for five hours.
+A net of yellow weeds covered the patch but came off like Velcro.
+The pulled weeds accumulated on a pile of red tarps and soon resembled fries on ketchup.
+Larry, the first guy, hadn’t eaten since the day before.
+He kept swallowing the juice created by his skoal bandits due to the presence of a bear in his co-worker’s truck, as it kept startling him.
 His co-worker, Yancy, caught the gentleben when he was a cub and took care of him ever since.
-No bear is sacred to the best meats and Larry sensed his skoal smell and skoal spit was akin to oozing gravy to the bear who was also named Larry.
+No bear is sacred to the best meats and Larry sensed that his skoal smell and skoal spit was akin to oozing gravy to that bear in the truck who was also named Larry.

 Larry, the man, wanted to get drive-thru for lunch and Yancy wanted sit-down, “like Denny’s.
 I’m craving a club house.”